 CERTIFIED ORGANIC!
-Chesnok Red Organic garlic is a purple-striped hardneck garlic with good exterior colour and nine to eleven cloves per bulb.
+Chesnok Red Organic garlic is a purple-striped hardneck garlic with good exterior colour.
 The cloves peel easily and have good aroma and a nice, lingering flavour.
 Chesnok will store for four to six months through winter if cured correctly.
 This variety originated in the Shvelisi region, Republic of Georgia.
 Once garlic sprouts begin to show obvious signs of growth in the spring, scatter some Balanced Organic Fertilizer on the surface of the soil in between and around the plants.
 This will give them a good push for spring growth.
 Once the top two thirds of the plants have turned brown, gently pull the bulbs up without causing any damage to the outer skins.
 Lay the whole plants somewhere airy, out of direct sunlight for a few days before continuing with the garlic curing process.

 Seasonal item shipping: Items shipped at specific times of the year such as garlic, potatoes, onion sets, asparagus crowns, mason bee cocoons, nematodes and flower bulbs require special handling.
 They will be shipped separately as a new order with the applicable regional shipping charges applies.
 Whenever possible, we will combine your orders to minimize shipping charges.

 Use this page to learn How to Grow Garlic.
 Garlic is a very economical crop to grow because it takes up very little space.
 Once it is harvested it keeps for months.
 And then some of the harvest can be saved for planting again in the fall.
 One small 4 x 8 foot bed can produce enough garlic to keep you going right through the winter from a late July harvest.
 The trick is spacing, timing, and curing.

 Season & Zone Season: Cool season Exposure: Full sun Zone: 4